 Founder and Co-Director, Emergency Services Institute Procedure Lab, Cleveland Clinic

-Cleveland Clinic main campus Emergency Department cares for over 60,000 patients annually.
+Cleveland Clinic main campus Emergency Department cares for approximately 60,000 patients annually.
 Our residents spend one third of their overall ED time in the Main Campus ED.
 They gain exposure to a wide variety of patients with diverse, complex medical conditions:

 - A local, urban neighborhood population offers unique challenges and opportunities for personal growth as compassionate providers.